mozilla/cargo-vet/book/src/performing-audits.md

 $ cargo vet certify baz 1.3

-  I, Alice, certify that I have audited version 1.3 of baz in accordance with the criteria described in /path/to/Policy.md (type "yes" to certify): yes
+  I, Alice, certify that I have audited version 1.3 of baz in accordance with the following criteria:

+  ...

+ (type "yes" to certify): yes

   Recorded full audit of baz version 1.3
 ```